BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 26 – Eye Opener
 📅 Date: 2 July 2025
 Realized how powerful 2FA truly is.
 CVE-2018-11776 blew my mind — one tiny misconfig, full server pwn.
 Security is no joke.

+# Day 27 – Unfiltered
+📅 Date: 3 July 2025
+BlueKeep made me realize how dangerous unpatched systems can be.
+VPNs felt like a magic cloak for data — now I get why they’re so hyped.